 A state law passed in 2008 by Rep. Brett Geymann in 2008 prohibits the state from making certain changes to our driver’s licenses that are necessary to comply with the Federal Law.

 Failure to comply with the Federal Law means that passports must be used as an I.D. for boarding flights.
+In case you need to get your license reinstated then you can find lawyers as they are located in Chicago.

 There was an effort last year to resolve this matter with the Federal Government so that we could continue to use our LA licenses even though they did not comply.